One of the most common questions we are asked is the about the difference between acoustic and classical guitars.

 |Acoustic||Steel - higher tension, louder and a more full bodied tone.
 The strings can be sore for untrained fingers but this will get easier with practice!||Slightly heavier weight to the instrument, generally bigger bodied, but the neck is slimmer and easier for strumming.||Steel strings give a more rocky twang and large body gives a booming, full bodied volume with heavy strumming.||Harder for finger picking due to tough steel strings but with practice this can be overcome.
 Better for strumming and lower string height can make it easier for beginners to play chords.||Huge variation in styles and colours.
 There is a great deal of quality even in the sub £100 market, so you don't need to spend very much to get a very nice guitar!|

-We also have a good budget range of Ashton Classical Guitars.
-The come in a choice of sizes and, most importantly, colours, so if you're after a purple, blue or black instrument, take a look at these.
+We also have a good range of Ashton Classical Guitars.
+The come in a choice of sizes and, most importantly, colours, so if you're after a purple, blue or black guitar, take a look at these.

-For beginners, the Lorenzo L449 at £99 is an award winner, the Yamaha F310 at £119 is of excellent quality and comes with a strap, strings and DVD, the Ashton D25 is £119 and is one of the UK's fastest growing brands, while the Washburn D10S starting at £149 is the worlds best selling dreadnaught!
+For beginners, the Fender CD60 is a great choice, a massive brand, in 3 colours with some excelent accessories.
+The Yamaha F310 is of excellent quality and comes with a strap, strings and DVD.
+The Ashton D25 also comes with a range of acccessories and is one of the UK's fastest growing brands, while the Washburn WD10S is the worlds best selling dreadnaught!

 A smaller bodied acoustic guitar is the Folk, and they are very popular, easier to manage, especially for smaller people, and they generally give a nice

-Our most popular folk guitar is the award winning Vintage V300 at £119, a great buy.
+Our most popular folk guitar is the award winning Vintage V300, always a great buy.

 Fundamentally the same construction, an Electro Acoustic lets you plug your instrument into an amplifier, effects pedal or recording equipment.